- ECTS credits10

 Compulsory Assignments and Attendance

 Students must attend at least 75 % of the lectures.
+Students must write an assignment of approx. 500-700 words and give one short oral presentaion.

 Mandatory assignments are valid for one additional semester following the semester of instruction.